 Applications for MS, PhD and RA who are interested in consumer behavior or fashion marketing,

 and/or good at statistics or big data analytics, are always welcome.

-Dr. Ki's research interests lie in consumer psychology and behavior and linking it to diverse consumption contexts, aimed at identifying the core values/emotions of consumers that encourage/discourage their choice decisions.
-Particular focuses include: 1) Circular fashion; 2) Digital technology: AI-enabled services (e.g., Amazon's Alexa); Influencer marketing (e.g., human influencers and AI-generated virtual influencers); The metaverse and digital version of selves, digital fashion and digital human; and 3) Luxury fashion
+Dr. Ki's research interests lie in consumer psychology and behavior and linking it to diverse consumption contexts, aimed at identifying the core values or emotions of consumers that affect their choice decisions.
+Particular focuses include:

 Journal Impact Factors (IFs) are based on the InCite Journal Citation Reports (JCR) by Clarivate at the time of publication.